Schapelle Corby: Pleas to be acquitted

 Corby made pleas to be released.
 At the defence's last address to the court, on 29 April 2005, Corby said to the three judges:

 Corby also wrote to the case's prosecutor, Ida Bagus Wiswantanu, and judges with a request for leniency.

 Verdict and sentence

 The verdict in the Corby trial was broadcast live on television in Australia and the Nine Network's television coverage was also broadcast live in New Zealand.
 The coverage included the 80-page trial outline, the verdict and sentencing.

-On 27 May 2005, Corby was found guilty and sentenced to 20 years' jail.
+On 27 May 2005, Corby was found guilty and sentenced to 20 years.
 She was also fined 100,000,000 IDR (about A$12,663), with an additional six months if unpaid.
 The defence and prosecution appealed separately to the High Court with the defence appealing for a retrial and the prosecution appealing for life imprisonment.